Teaching punctuation rules? I have a punctuation guide for teachers and students!

 Teaching punctuation cannot happen in a “unit.”
 When we present punctuation resources and never tie those ideas to writing, we’re not setting students up for application.
 Instead, present the rules of punctuation with other grammar lessons and alongside writing.
 When you do provide direct instruction in punctuation lessons, immediately write a few sentences with students.

 Incorporating punctuation lessons into student writing is one pillar of teaching punctuation.
 The other pillar is that students must realize rules concerning language evolve and change.
 In fact, standards for older students require such lessons.
 When I teach punctuation rules, I show students how to consult resources to ensure they have the most updated rules and to show students how to follow them.
+Lessons on punctuation should be more than simple memorization.

 For instance, when I review the period and question mark, students and I discuss the evolution of language.
 I lump teaching the period and question mark (and often the exclamation mark) together because I don’t provide direct instruction with these marks for older students.